The 5 Different Types of Mattresses You Never Knew About

 Memory foam or innerspring?
 Latex or hybrid?
-When purchasing a new mattress, today’s shoppers have more options than ever to choose from.
-And with new innovations in materials and technology constantly being introduced by mattress manufacturers, it can be hard to keep up with all of the mattress types on the market.
+When purchasing a new mattress, today’s shoppers have more types of mattresses than ever to choose from.
+Mattress manufacturers are continuously introducing innovations in materials and technology.
+As a result, it can be hard to keep up with all of the mattress types on the market.

 Most sleepers are familiar with the traditional innerspring mattress.
-And some people even have a working knowledge of pocket coil mattress technology.
-But unless you’re an avid follower of sleep products and technology, you probably don’t know all there is know about today’s mattress products.
+Some people even know about pocket coil mattress technology.
+However, most consumers aren’t aware of which type of mattress will be best for their unique sleeping needs.
 To bring you up to date, here are five different types of mattresses you never knew about – but should.

-Memory foam was developed as part of a NASA contract in the 1970s to improve seat cushioning and crash protection for airline pilots and passengers.
-The project proved to be very successful, and engineers and designers soon began using the unique material in a wide variety of commercial products, including mattresses.
+Memory foam was developed as part of a NASA contract in the 1970s.
+The goal was to improve seat cushioning and crash protection for airline pilots and passengers.
+The project proved to be very successful.
+Engineers and designers soon began using the unique material in a wide variety of commercial products, including mattresses.
 In a short time, memory foam mattresses have become one of the most popular designs on the market.

-Also known as Visco Elastic foam, memory foam has the unique ability to conform to your body while dispersing your weight evenly throughout the bed, making it ideal for achy joints, morning pains and restless sleepers.
-Because it is affected by temperature, memory foam also softens and conforms to the sleeper in response to body temperature and body weight.
+Memory foam has the unique ability to conform to your body while dispersing your weight evenly throughout the bed.
+This makes it ideal for achy joints, morning pains and restless sleepers.
+Memory foam also softens and conforms to the sleeper in response to body temperature and body weight.
 As a result, memory foam mattresses tend to sleep warmer than traditional innerspring mattresses.
-In response, mattress makers have introduced new types of foam mattresses with innovations such as “open-cell” memory foams, gel-infused memory foams, reticulated foam support layers and other technologies to improve air circulation when sleeping on these mattresses.
+In response, mattress makers have created technologies to improve air circulation when sleeping on these mattresses.
+Innovations such as open-cell, gel-infused, and reticulated foam support layers all help keep the sleeper cool.
 Memory foam is also resistant to mold, bacteria, bed bugs, dust mites and many types of allergens.

 Innerspring mattresses are the oldest and one of the most popular of modern mattress designs.
-Manufacturers use a variety of steel coil support systems, such as springs connected into a single unit or individually wrapped pocketed coils, to construct these durable mattresses.
-Then they cover the innersprings with various types of padding or upholstery materials, which results in a surprisingly comfortable sleep experience.
-And with today’s advanced mattress materials such as foams, fibers, and additional layers of smaller steel springs, innerspring mattresses are stronger and more comfortable than ever.
+Manufacturers use a variety of steel coil support systems, such as springs connected into a single unit or individually wrapped pocketed coils.
+These support systems help construct durable mattresses.
+Then they cover the innersprings with various types of padding or upholstery materials, which results in a surprisingly comfortable sleep.
+Advanced materials like foams, fibers, and smaller steel springs, make these types of mattresses stronger and more comfortable than ever.
 As one of the more affordable mattress types on the market, the innerspring remains a top seller around the world.

 If you have not laid on a next-generation innerspring mattress, we encourage you to try one out in person.
-Compared to other types of mattresses, innerspring has a reputation of being outdated and uncomfortable, but the newest versions are vastly improved.
+There is a misconception that innerspring mattresses are outdated and uncomfortable.
+However, the newest versions are vastly improved.
 The combination of high comfort and low cost makes this an appealing option for anyone who needs a better mattress.

 Hybrid mattresses represent the culmination of decades of sleep technology innovations.
-Combining two or more different types of support systems, typically sophisticated memory foams with an advanced innerspring system, these remarkable mattresses provide all the benefits of memory foam while retaining the classic look and feel of an innerspring mattress.
+These remarkable mattresses combine the comfort of memory foam with the support of innerspring mattresses.

-The use of multiple sleep technologies in a hybrid mattress provides several advantages for discriminating sleepers.
-First, the pocketed coil technology reduces the motion transfer that can occur with tossing and turning, resulting in a deeper, more restful sleep.
-The multiple layers of infused memory foam help to achieve a comfortable sleeping posture that relieves pressure on sensitive areas, and also help to control body temperatures by diffusing heat away from the body.
+The use of multiple sleep technologies in a hybrid mattress provides several advantages for sleepers.
+First, the pocketed coil technology reduces the motion transfer that can occur with tossing and turning.
+This results in a deeper, more restful sleep.
+The multiple layers of infused memory foam help to achieve a comfortable sleeping posture that relieves pressure on sensitive areas.
+In addition, the infused foam helps to control body temperatures by diffusing heat away from the body.

-While the memory foam layers are delivering all this comfort, the coil system helps to retain the “bounciness” that many people enjoy with traditional innerspring mattresses.
-It also gives hybrid mattresses a traditional mattress shape, as opposed to the straight lines and low profile of memory foam mattresses.
-Hybrid mattresses are often less expensive than memory foam mattresses, making them a good choice for budget-conscious shoppers, and they typically perform better than low-end memory foam mattresses.
+While the memory foam layers deliver comfort, the coil system helps to retain the “bounciness” of traditional innerspring mattresses.
+It also gives hybrids a traditional mattress shape, instead of the straight lines and low profile of memory foam mattresses.
+Hybrid mattresses are often less expensive than memory foam mattresses, making them a good choice for budget-conscious shoppers.
+Furthermore, they typically perform better than low-end memory foam mattresses.

-Another advantage of hybrids compared to other types of mattresses is that they’re great for people who don’t have a single sleep style.
-Some people sleep on their stomach as much as their back and like a combination of softness and support.
-These sleepers may have trouble getting comfortable on other types of mattresses but find that hybrids make it easy to relax, fall asleep, and stay asleep.
+Another advantage of hybrids is that they’re great for people who don’t have a single sleep style.
+Some people sleep on their stomach as much as their back, and like a combination of softness and support.
+These sleepers may have trouble getting comfortable on other types of mattresses.
+However, they may find that hybrids make it easy to relax, fall asleep, and stay asleep.
 Visit Sit ‘n Sleep to find out what it feels like.

 You may be surprised to learn that latex mattresses were first introduced to consumers in the 1960’s.
-But for years the high cost of production led to high retail prices, keeping the early latex mattresses out of reach of the average sleeper.
-If you’re a fan of Latex, you’ll be glad to know that advances in technology have brought the price down significantly, so you no longer have to break the bank in order to purchase one of these versatile mattresses.
+But for years the high cost of production led to high retail prices.
+As a result, the early latex mattresses weren’t accessible to the average sleeper.
+Fortunately, advances in technology have brought the price down significantly.
+You no longer have to break the bank in order to purchase one of these versatile mattresses.

 Latex mattresses offer two big advantages.
-One of the more durable, resilient mattress materials, latex supports sleepers without placing excess pressure on hips, shoulders and other area while supporting proper alignment.
-AS a result, they help reduce and/or prevent paint in sensitive areas, including the lower back.
+Latex supports sleepers without placing excess pressure on hips, shoulders and other area while supporting proper alignment.
+As a result, they help reduce and/or prevent paint in sensitive areas, including the lower back.
 Latex mattresses are also good at suppressing motion.
-So if one sleeper tosses and turns a lot, it won’t have as much impact on their partner.
+If one sleeper tosses and turns a lot, it won’t have as much impact on their partner.

-Parents often choose latex over other kinds of mattresses because the material is hypoallergenic and resistant to dust mites, making it ideal for kids with allergies or respiratory problems.
+Parents often choose latex over other kinds of mattresses because the material is hypoallergenic and resistant to dust mites.
+This makes it ideal for kids with allergies or respiratory problems.
 Latex can also channel heat away from the body, helping keep kids cool at night.
-Parents and kids can both try out one of these mattresses at a Southern California Sit ‘n Sleep.

 As you can see, there’s a lot to learn about mattresses these days.
-So come on in to your nearest Sit ‘N Sleep location and our experienced sleep consultants will give you a crash course in everything you need to know to get the best mattress for your sleep needs.
+Visit your nearest Sit ‘n Sleep location and speak to our experienced sleep consultants.
+We’ll give you a crash course in everything you need to know to get the best mattress for your sleep needs.